iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ---
 # NextVersion

+## Node 12 Support

+iModel.js now officially supports Node 12 starting with LTS version of 12.13.0.
+Node 12 support is in addition to Node 10, not a replacement.

 ## Logo Cards

 iModel.js now displays an icon in the lower left corner of viewports to provide credit attribution for software or data authors.